richardschoen/howtostuff/installmkdocsibmi.md

 export PATH

 ## Run pip upgrade to make sure pip3 is current.
 (Version 19, 20 or newer after upgrade should be good.)
+## If pip is not current then the correct current version Python package versions may not install.
 pip3 install --upgrade pip

 ## Check to make sure Python shows V3.6.x
-python3 -v    (to verify we are seeing Python 3.6)
+python3 -V    (to verify we are seeing Python 3.6.x.
+Current version 3.6.12 as of 12/19/2020)

 ## Run the MKDocs install process
 pip3 install mkdocs